superfly/docs/rails/getting-started/existing.html.md

 There also are files used by version managers to keep your development environment in sync: `.ruby-version`, and `.node-version`.

-Finally, `package.json` files may have verson numbers in `engines.node` and `packageManager` values.
+Finally, `package.json` files may have version numbers in `engines.node` and `packageManager` values.

 Whenever you update your tools, run the following command to update your